Christmas (or Valentine's Day) is all about cookies! Surprise your loved-one with these red velvet cookie crinkles! Super easy, and tasty 🙂

 - Add the vanilla extract and egg.
 Mix until well combined.
-Add red food colouring and mix again (it takes a lot of red food colouring, trust me.)
+Add red food coloring and mix again (it takes a lot of red food coloring, trust me.)

 - Sift together the flour, baking soda, baking powder, cocoa powder, and salt.
 Add to the mixer, mixing until just combined.